devopsengineerDan/Daniel_project/README.md

 Contributing is also a great way to learn more about social coding on Github, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions.

 STEP 1: SET UP A WORKING COPY ON YOUR COMPUTER
-First of all, you need a local fork of the project, so go ahead and press the “fork” button on GitHub.
-This will create a copy of the repository in your own GitHub account and you’ll see a note that it’s been forked underneath the project name:
+First of all, you need a local fork of the project, so go ahead and press the âforkâ button on GitHub.
+This will create a copy of the repository in your own GitHub account and youâll see a note that itâs been forked underneath the project name: